 Admission to Year 12

-Our range of courses provides a sixth form education for young people aged 16-19.
-We are pleased to accept applications form Year 11 students at St Martin's from September 2019.
+We are happy to accept applications form Year 11 students at from October 2019.
 All A Level courses will be linear, examined only at the end of the second year in Summer 2021.

 Progression to Year 13